 UBS Scaffolding Utilizes Unique Aluminum Frame Access System That Meets Every Engineering Challenge

-UBS scaffolding systems are well recognized around the world for engineering excellence and custom solutions for highly visible public projects like The Statue of Liberty, Grand Central Station, Washington Monument, NYC Waterfalls, and The Jefferson Memorial.
-UBS has been counted on to be innovative and creative on countless projects for over 8 decades—design, furnish, install and dismantle elaborate scaffolding structures that keep the workers and public safe.
+UBS scaffolding systems are well recognized around the world for engineering excellence and custom solutions for highly visible public projects like the Statue of Liberty, Grand Central Station, Washington Monument, NYC Waterfalls, and the Jefferson Memorial.
+UBS has been relied on to be innovative and creative on countless projects for over eight decades—design, furnish, install, and dismantle elaborate scaffolding structures that keep workers and the public safe.